AlexiaScheffer/loggibud/README.md

 ### Task 1 - Last-Mile Capacitated Vehicle Routing Problem

-This first task is a classic Capacitated Vehicle Routing Problem (CVRP) with minimizing travel distance as objetive.
+This first task is a classic Capacitated Vehicle Routing Problem (CVRP) with minimizing travel distance as objective.
 Although solving such large CVRPs with complete information is often impractical, these solutions are good targets for Task 2.

 ### Task 2 - Last-Mile Incremental Capacitated Vehicle Routing Problem

 This is considered a particular case of Stochastic and Dynamic Capacitated Vehicle Routing Problems (SD-CVRP).
-The objetive is to sort deliveries into routes one by one as they arrive.
-You may use only historical information and the previously routed deliveries from the same instance.
+The objective is to sort deliveries into routes one by one as they arrive.
+You may use only historical information, and the previously routed deliveries from the same instance.
 No recombination is allowed after assignment.